giuliarambelli/Event_Knowledge_Model_Comparison/README.md

 3. GPT-J (B. Wang & Komatsuzaki, 2021)
 4. GPT-2 (Radford et al., 2019)

+In the script names and result files, we use the name `ANN` instead of `LLM`.

 ### I.I Score calculation for RoBERTa & BERT

 **Main metric: Adapted Pseudo-log-likelihood (PLL)**<p>